-The Secretariat manages the administration of the CCEPP and is provided by the Department of Agriculture and Water Resources, as the Party which provides the Chair of the CCEPP15.
+The Secretariat manages the administration of the CCEPP and is provided by the Australian Government, as the Party which provides the Chair of the CCEPP16.
 The CCEPP Secretariat is responsible for the efficient operation of CCEPP business including collation, circulation and maintenance of documentation; arranging CCEPP meetings and their agendas; preparing meeting records, minutes and action lists for each of the Affected Parties; and preparing reports for NMG.